CumulusNetworks/config-backup-upgrade-helper/README.md

   may have been changed between versions, in which case only changes should be merged.

 - /etc/passwd and /etc/shadow should not be migrated to 3.0 directly.
-The ansible script explictly excludes these two files from the backup archive.
+The ansible script explicitly excludes these two files from the backup archive.
 The default password for the 'cumulus' user will need to be changed, and any locally created users should be added to the 3.0 installation after upgrade.